ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-operator.md

   ![Config Signing Success](/img/Guide08.png)

 2. You have two options to perform the DKG.
-    1. **Option 1** and default is to copy and run the `docker` command on the screen in your terminal.
-It will automatically download the `cluster-definition` file, move it to the hidden `.charon` folder and start the DKG process.
+    1. **Option 1** and default is to copy and run the `docker` command on the screen into your terminal.
+It will retrieve the remote cluster details and begin the DKG process.

     2. **Option 2** (Manual DKG) is to download the `cluster-definition` file manually and move it to the hidden `.charon` folder.
 Then, every cluster member participates in the DKG ceremony by running the command displayed.